 If you test positive for COVID-19 and are at high risk for serious illness from the disease, your provider may recommend medicines called monoclonal antibodies.

-Bamlanivimab and casirivimab plus imdevimab are two such medicines that have been approved for emergency use by the FDA.
+Bamlanivimab or casirivimab plus imdevimab are two such regimens that have been approved for emergency use by the FDA.
 If given soon after you become infected, these medicines may help your immune system fight off the virus.
-They may be given to people with mild to moderate illness who are not hospitalized .
+They may be given to people with mild to moderate illness who are not hospitalized.

 Other possible treatments, such as plasma from people who had COVID-19 and have recovered, are being studied, but there is not enough evidence to recommend them at this time.